watertap-org/watertap-renrtl/src/watertap_contrib/rENRTL/examples/flowsheets/mvc_with_refined_enrtl/how_to_setup_multielectrolytes_refined_enrtl.rst

 Setup for Configuration Dictionary:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In addition to the core configuration options that are normally included for an IDAES control volume and the eNRTL method, the r-eNRTL method includes two different hydration models and at least one of them should be selected when using the method.
-The two hydration models are: constant hydration and stepwise hydration.
-To select which hydration model to use include `constant_hydration` or `stepwise_hydration` in the components `parameter_data` under the `hydration_model` key word.
-For the calculation of the hydration terms when using both models, the r-eNRTL requires the hydration constant for the electrolyte and the hydration number, ionic radius, partial molar volume, and number of available sites for the ions.
+In addition to the core configuration options that are normally included for an IDAES control volume and the eNRTL method, the r-eNRTL method includes two different hydration models : constant hydration and stepwise hydration.
+However, in the case of multielectrolytes r-eNRTL model only constant hydration model is included.
+Select `constant_hydration` in the components `parameter_data` under the `hydration_model` key word.
+For the calculation of the long-range electrostatic contributions, the multielectrolytes r-eNRTL requires the hydration constant for the electrolyte and the hydration number, ionic radius, partial molar volume, and number of available sites for the ions.
 To know more details about how to setup the default parameters in a configuration dictionary, refer to `how_to_use_apparent_and_True_chemical_species`.

-An example of how to setup a configuration dictionary for the r-eNRTL is provided below:
+An example of how to setup a configuration dictionary for the r-eNRTL is provided below: (This is not for the multielectrolytes case)

 .. code-block::